openshift/operator-framework-tooling/README.md

 Running the tool with the `-mode=publish` will perform the merge in the local repository, and then attempt to publish the PR.
 However, if you don't have the correct credentials set, it will still print the contents of the PR description that can be used to manually create a PR.

+See the [examples](https://github.com/openshift/operator-framework-tooling/tree/main/examples) directory for a set of sample scripts.

 ### Cleanup

 After merging, the tools may leave cruft behind in the local repository that may interfere with subsequent runs of the tool and/or other git operations.